Cerebral Palsy

 Swedish Hip Surveillance Programme

-- Population-based hip surveillance reduced dislocation rate from 8% to <0.5%
+- Population-based hip surveillance reduced dislocation rate from 8% to less than 0.5%

 - Model for preventive orthopaedic care